 - Along with insulation, air sealing is one of the most important things you can do to improve your home’s comfort, health, and energy efficiency—but it’s often overlooked by both homeowners and even some contractors.

 - Whole-home air sealing is more than just caulking in your attic.
 Home professionals use specialized blower door tests, sealants, foam gaskets, and more to close up open gaps and seams in your home.
 It’s science!

 What is air sealing?

-Air sealing is the process of discovering—and then sealing—all the nooks, crannies, gaps, and open seams throughout your home (and, trust us, you probably have a lot more gaps than you think—more on that later).
+Air sealing is the process of locating—and then sealing—all the nooks, crannies, gaps, and open seams throughout your home (and, trust us, you probably have a lot more gaps than you think—more on that later).

-Air sealing has many benefits—but it’s also highly technical, specialized work, and it takes place in some hard-to-reach parts of your home.
+Air sealing has many benefits—but it’s also highly technical, specialized work that takes place in some hard-to-reach parts of your home.

 Every house needs healthy airflow.

 Natural airflow helps prevent the buildup of mold and mildew throughout your house, and mechanical airflow (like the vent from your furnace) prevents unwanted—and sometimes even dangerous—air from remaining trapped in your house.

 The trouble is that many houses, especially older ones, have problems with excess airflow.

 Gaps and cracks in your foundation and attic, along with open seams around your fireplace flue, outlets, and joists, create little pathways for air to travel through.
 Discover how to find air leaks in your house here.